digitalrebar/doc/development/testing-bdd/rats/README.rst

     Capybara rendering engine.
 A Capybara is a giant rat.

 Serious test developers are strongly encouraged to submit new *rat steps!
-The more good steps the better the ftamework; however, you are also encouraged to start with steps in the most narrow scope and gradually move them into larger scopes.
+The more good steps, the better the framework.
+However, you are also encouraged to start with steps in the most narrow scope and gradually move them into larger scopes.
 Consequently, we expect that steps in the *\ rat routines have been throughly tested and vetted for